National Radiologic Technology Week - An Interview with ASRT President Kristi Moore

-Stephanie Johnson, President of the American Society of Radiologic Technologists (ASRT)
+Kristi Moore, President of the American Society of Radiologic Technologists (ASRT)

 Radiologic technology has come a long way since the discovery of the x-ray by Wilhelm Conrad Roentgen on November 8, 1895.
 That discovery, hailed as a medical miracle, led to a chain of innovations that have changed the face of modern medicine: from mobile chest x-rays to CT scans to MRIs and 3D mammograms.

 To celebrate all that progress and to call attention to the important role that medical imaging and radiation therapy professionals play in patient care and healthcare safety, the American Society of Radiologic Technologists (ASRT) hosts the annual National Radiologic Technology Week, occurring November 7-13, 2021.
 This is an opportunity to recognize the unseen hard work radiologic technologists perform on a daily basis.

 Radiologic technology stands to benefit handily from advances in other forms of tech like AI and virtual reality.
 Radiologic technology is a forward-thinking profession that’s always been on the cusp of what’s possible, and it’s set to remain that way far into the future.